 4. Improves circulation

 The word is still out on this benefit.
 While a few studies (like this one from the Medical Science Monitor) have found that moist heat may help improve circulation, Justin Hakimian, MD, FACC, cardiologist at ProHEALTH Care, argues that the risks might outweigh the benefits, especially for patients who have circulatory issues.
 “These studies are by no means conclusive,” he says.
-“Steam rooms and saunas can cause elevated heart rate, fainting, and heat stroke among other complications.”
+“Steam rooms and saunas can cause elevated heart rate, fainting and heat stroke among other complications.”
 Yikes.
 “In general, we recommend that elderly people, pregnant women and patients with cardiovascular disease avoid the steam room altogether—anyone else should use steam rooms for a limited period of time.
 No more than 20 minutes at a sitting.”

-5. Helps you recover from a workout
+5. Helps workout recovery

 You know how you feel fabulous right after a workout, but the next morning, your entire body aches?
 (And don’t get us started on how sore we feel the day after that.)
 It’s called delayed onset muscle soreness, or DOMS, and sitting in a steam room can help reduce the pain.
 In a 2013 study conducted by researchers from Loma Linda University, test subjects were instructed to exercise, and then apply either moist or dry heat at varying times afterwards.
 The subjects who immediately applied moist heat—like the heat present in a steam room—after exercising reported the least pain during recovery.
 (BRB, joining a gym with a steam room attached.)